Modern Java: Second Edition

 Who is this for?

-This book is for anyone who wants to learn more about Java programming up to and including Java 8, 9, 10 and 11.
+This book is for anyone who wants to learn more about Java programming up to and including Java 17.
+It helps to have a background in some programming language and a basic understanding of Java.

 What is covered?

 Java and the JVM platform have made huge strides in the past several years.
 In Project Lambda, Java got lambda expressions, method-references, and default and static methods on interfaces.
-Java 9 adds modularity, jshell, and Reactive support.
+Java 9 added modularity, jshell, and Reactive support.
+Java 10-11 added local variable type inference (var) and Java 12-17 added switch expressions, pattern matching instanceof, multi-line strings, and records.
 At the same time, many new frameworks have reached full maturity and vastly improved over the previous models for building, testing, and developing web applications.

 This book will help you understand:

-- Concurrent programming such as Akka, Fork/Join, Futures, Promises, Parallel Streams, and RxJava.
+- Concurrent programming such as Fork/Join, Futures, Promises, Parallel Streams, and RxJava.

 - Great web frameworks in Java, such as Spring Boot, Spark, Play, and Ratpack.